mrhaydendp/Fire-Tools/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help improve Fire Tools
 title: ''
 labels: ''
 assignees: ''
 ---

-## Describe the bug:
+## Describe the Bug:
 A clear and concise description of what the bug is.

-## To Reproduce:
+## Steps to Reproduce:
 Steps to reproduce the behavior:

-- Go to '...'
-- Click on '....'
-- Scroll down to '....'
-- See error
+- Select 'button/option'
+- Select other 'button/option'
+- Error occured 'error'

-## Expected behavior:
+## Expected Behavior:
 A clear and concise description of what you expected to happen.

 ## Platform: